-The only trouble here is that you can't view the saved Wi-Fi passwords that your device has stored.
-Perhaps you want to connect a second device to one of these networks, or you're with a friend who wants to log in to the same hotspot, but without a way to access the actual passwords that your device has stored, you're out of luck.
+The trouble comes when you want to actually see the password for one of the networks you connected to.
+Perhaps you want to connect a second device to a saved Wi-Fi access point, or maybe you're with a friend who wants to log in to the same hotspot.
+But without a way to access the actual passwords that your device has stored, you're out of luck.

-When you first launch WiFi Key Recovery, the app will ask for Superuser access.
-Tap "Grant" on the popup, then you'll be taken to a list containing all of the Wi-Fi networks that you've ever connected to, where each entry shows a password in the "psk" field.
+When you first launch WiFi Password Viewer, the app will ask for Superuser access.
+Tap "Grant" on the popup, then you'll be taken to a list containing all of the Wi-Fi networks that you've ever connected to, where each entry shows a password beneath it.

 If you've connected to many different Wi-Fi networks over the course of owning your Android device, your list may be quite long.
-If that's the case, you can search for a particular Wi-Fi network by using the "SSID Quicksearch" field.
+If that's the case, you can search for a particular Wi-Fi network by using the search button in the top-right corner.